Yuichi-Aragi/IAB/README.md

 If the build is successful, the `main.js` (and a `main.js.map` if you enabled sourcemaps) will appear in your project's folder!
 You can then add a `manifest.json` and start testing your plugin in Obsidian.

+This Plugin Works completely offline without needing an internet connection, unless you have set external deps via cdns.

 ## 🛣️ The Road Ahead (Future Plans)

 This is just the beginning.
 Here's what I'm hoping to add when I'm not feeling lazy: